-If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received a voting instruction form with the proxy materials from that organization rather than from FibroGen.
-Simply complete and mail the voting instruction form to ensure that your vote is counted.
-Alternatively, you may vote online or by telephone.
-To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank, or other agent.
+If you are a beneficial owner of shares registered in the name of your broker, bank or other nominee, you should have received a Notice containing voting instructions from that organization rather than from us.
+Simply follow the instructions in the Notice to ensure that your vote is counted.
+Please also note that since you are not the stockholder of record, you may only vote your shares during the Annual Meeting if you request and obtain a valid 16-digit control number from your broker, bank or other nominee.
+Beneficial owners who attend the Annual Meeting should follow the instructions at www.virtualshareholdermeeting.com/FGEN2021 to vote during the meeting.